 Aligned to fit each of these market segments, the SG-5100 delivers amazing performance with pfSense stateful packet filtering, routing and high VPN throughput on a platform with excellent cost-to-benefit ratio.

 The SG-5100 uses an embedded Intel® Atom® C3558 processor, enabling gigabit filtering performance and high VPN throughput with plenty of power left for resource intensive pfSense packages such as Snort® IDS / IPS.

 The SG-5100 base model is configured with 4GB DDR4 RAM on a SODIMM and can be field-upgraded to 8GB or 16GB.
 The unit provides 8GB eMMC storage onboard, and supports the addition of M.2 2242 storage or 2.5” SATA storage, enhancing the capabilities of the system when used with applications such as Squid web caching.

-The SG-5100 pfSense Security Gateway is a great successor to our SG-4860 appliance, bringing vast performance and engineering improvements.
+The SG-5100 Netgate Security Gateway with pfSense software is a great successor to our SG-4860 appliance, bringing vast performance and engineering improvements.
 From pure filtering and cryptographic acceleration to VPN throughput, the SG-5100 brings improved performance and is a worthy addition to our SG desktop product line.

 The SG-5100 is priced at $799 USD.
 We are now taking pre-orders with an expected ship date of mid-September 2018.